 A test for a specific combination of SCS and channel bandwidth is only applicable if the BS declares to support it.

-For a BS supporting multiple combinations of SCS and channel bandwidth, the applicable rule is [TBD].
+A test for a specific combination of number of bits, number of symbols and number of PRBs is only applicable if gNB support it.

 8.3.2.1.2 Minimum Requirement